 If she objectively considered it, being dead was out of the way, right?

 As a matter of fact, being dead could be better than just being out of the way.
 It was a permanent solution.
-Wasn’t the permanent solution the better solution?
+Wasn’t permanent the better solution?

 Zara’s mind was in knots.

 The shopping was another silly errand that the housemaid was perfectly equipped to handle.
-That was part of the responsibilities that came with being the help; a key reason why she paid premium to have a live-in, dedicated maid in the capital where demand for such services outrun supply.
-But since her sister-in-law relocated to live with them, whatever rules she had set to guide the household had been bare-boned and upturned.
+That was part of the responsibilities that came with being the help; a key reason why she paid premium to have a live-in, dedicated maid in the capital where demand for such services outran supply.
+But since her sister-in-law relocated to live with them, whatever rules she had set to guide the household had been overturned.
 Her family was no longer her family as it had been for the past ten years of marriage.
 A stronger force had invaded and hijacked her home…

 “When you let other women shop and cook for your husband,” sister Labake had needled on another of her unending rants, “how long will it be before they snatch him away from you?”

-Ladi had almost dissolved their plans to get married a decade earlier.
+Ladi, Labake’s brother, had almost dissolved their plans to get married a decade earlier.
 Their four-year engagement had been kept a secret and it had taken him one moment of rebellion driven by love to defy his sister and get married to Zara.
 After the wedding, Zara thought a kind God had intervened when his company transferred them to Abuja, away from sister Labake’s possessive influence in Lagos.
-Her sister-in-law’s occasional visits over the years had been torturous, but bearable in small doses…
+Her sister-in-law’s occasional visits over the years had been torment, but bearable in small doses…

 Now she slept in the room next to theirs…